Reign of Fire (film)

-Reign of Fire is a 2002 post-apocalyptic science fantasy film directed by Rob Bowman and starring Matthew McConaughey and Christian Bale, with the screenplay written by Matt Greenberg, Gregg Chabot, and Kevin Peterka.
-The film also features Izabella Scorupco and Gerard Butler.
+Reign of Fire is a 2002 American post-apocalyptic science fantasy film directed by Rob Bowman and starring Matthew McConaughey, Christian Bale, Izabella Scorupco and Gerard Butler with the screenplay written by Matt Greenberg, Gregg Chabot, and Kevin Peterka.

-The film is set in England in the year 2020, twenty years after London tunneling project workers inadvertently awakened dragons from centuries of slumber and the creatures have subsequently replaced humans as the dominant species on Earth.
+The film is set in England in the year 2020, eighteen years after a London Underground tunnelling project inadvertently awakened dragons from centuries of slumber and the creatures have subsequently replaced humans as the dominant species on Earth.
 With the fate of mankind at stake, two surviving parties, led by Quinn Abercromby (Bale) and Denton Van Zan (McConaughey), find that they must work together to hunt down and destroy the beasts in a desperate attempt to take back the world.

-The film was released by Touchstone Pictures on 12 July 2002.
-Upon release, it received generally mixed reviews from critics and audiences and was a box office disappointment, grossing far less than expected, only $82 million on a $60 million budget.
+The film was released by Buena Vista Pictures through the Touchstone Pictures label on 12 July 2002.
+Upon release, it received mixed-to-negative reviews from critics and underperformed at the box office, grossing $82.2 million on a $60 million budget.

 Plot

-Soon after the start of the 21st century, during construction on the London Underground, workers penetrate a cave and a huge dragon emerges from hibernation, incinerating the workers with its breath.
-The only survivor is a boy, Quinn Abercromby, whose mother, Karen —the project engineer—is crushed to death protecting him.
-The dragon flies out of the Underground, and soon more dragons appear.
-Years later, Quinn, now an adult, records the events that transpired after the first dragon sighting.
-Scientists discovered that dragons were the species responsible for the extinction of the dinosaurs and most plant life on the planet when they razed it with fire; the ash from this event caused the first Ice age before the dragons disappeared, presumably in a cycle of hibernation.
-Once re-emerged, the population surged to several million, prompting most militaries to use increasingly devastating weapons, finally leading to targeting the largest population areas with nuclear weapons in 2010; however, this only hastened the destruction, and by 2020, humans are nearly extinct.
-The dragons, now starving as well, are dying off and increasingly aggressive in search of food.
+In 2002, young Quinn Abercromby is visiting a London Underground construction project.
+Construction workers penetrate a cave and a dragon emerges from hibernation, incinerating the workers with its fire breath.
+The only survivor is Quinn, whose mother Karen, the project engineer, dies protecting him.
+The dragon flies out of the Underground and soon more dragons appear.
+The world's militaries fail to stop the spread of the dragon population and target large populated areas with nuclear weapons, leaving humans nearly extinct.

-Quinn, along with his best friend Creedy leads a community of survivors at Bamburgh Castle, Northumberland where he plans to outlast dragons until they go back into hibernation; as insurance, he shares his notes and plans with Jared an orphan he rescued as a child and is grooming to lead the community.
-The community is short on supplies and in a state of unrest pending the harvest of their meager crops.
-Eddie and his group steal a truck to pilfer the crops early, but they are attacked by a dragon.
-One man is killed and the rest are surrounded by fire.
-Quinn, Creedy, and Jared rescue them with old fire engines, but the dragon kills Eddie's son before escaping and burns the majority of the crops, leaving the community without a means to feed itself.
+18 years later, in 2020, the dragons are dying off but have become increasingly aggressive in search of food.
+Quinn, along with his best friend Creedy, leads a community of survivors at Bamburgh Castle, Northumberland where he plans to outlast dragons until they return into hibernation; as insurance, he shares his notes and plans with Jared, an orphan he rescued and is mentoring to take over as community leader.
+The community is short on supplies, causing unrest pending the harvest of their meager crops.
+Eddie and some of his followers steal a truck to harvest the crops for food but are attacked by a dragon.
+Quinn, Creedy, and Jared repel the dragon, which burns most of the crops, leaving the community without food.